shelepuginivan/hakutest/website/docs/statistics/excel.md

 ## Using `stats_excel.bat` script

-Assume there is a test file named "My test.json" in the tests directory.
+Assume there is a "My test" folder with test results in the results directory.

 1. Double-click file `stats_excel.bat` in the Hakutest installation directory: